- What causes BPH?

 There are many treatments for an enlarged prostate.

-The usefulness of each treatment for BPH depends on the severity of symptoms and whether you have other medical problems.
+The usefulness of each BPH treatment depends on the severity of symptoms and whether you have other medical problems.

 Treatment is also based on your age and overall health condition.